Battle of Makin: Sinking of USS Liscome Bay

-The loss of the Liscome Bay on the eve of Thanksgiving that year was due to a few factors.
+The loss of the Liscome Bay on the eve of Thanksgiving that year was caused by a few factors.
 Two destroyers of the destroyer screen, USS Hull and USS Franks, left the destroyer screen, leaving a gap in the screen.
 Also, the task force which included the Liscome Bay was not zigzagging.
 The Japanese submarine I-175 approached the task force undetected and fired a spread of torpedoes through the gap in the anti-submarine screen, one of which struck and sank the Liscome Bay.

 Aftermath

 The complete occupation of Makin took four days and cost considerably more in naval casualties than in ground forces.
 Despite possessing great superiority in men and weapons, the 27th Division had difficulty subduing the island's small defense force.
 One Japanese Ha-Go tank was destroyed in combat, and two tanks placed in revetments were abandoned without being used in combat.

-Against an estimated 395 Japanese killed in action during the operation, American ground casualties numbered 66 killed and 152 wounded.
-U.S. Navy losses were significantly higher: 644 deaths on the Liscome Bay, 43 killed in a turret fire on the battleship USS Mississippi, and 10 killed in action with naval shore parties or as aviators, for a total of 697 naval deaths.
-The overall total of 763 American dead almost equalled the number of men in the entire Japanese garrison.
+Against an estimated 395 Japanese casualties in action during the operation, American ground casualties numbered 66 killed and 152 wounded, representing nearly 1.8 Japanese casualties for every American casualty, although a considerable number of Japanese casualties would have been incurred before the landing, due to naval and aerial bombardment.
+U.S. Navy losses were significantly higher: 702 deaths on the Liscome Bay, 43 killed in a turret fire on the battleship USS Mississippi, and 10 killed in action with naval shore parties or as aviators, for a total of 755 naval deaths.
+The overall total of 821 American dead equaled double the number of men in the entire Japanese garrison.